kobolabs/epub-spec/README.md

 ### MathML is Supported on iOS, elnk, and Desktop platforms

 Please note that [MathML](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-xhtml-mathml) is not presently supported on the Kobo Android or Windows 8 platforms.
-Kobo recommends using [fallback statements](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#elemdef-switch) in ePubs with MathML components to ensure a comprehensible reading experience across platforms.
+At present content creators are encouraged to either include a note to indicate that the content is not optimized for Android and Windows 8 devices or else use images rather than MathML for the mathematical content.

 ### Fallback Statements/Switches

-All Kobo platforms read fallback statements as outlined in the [IDPF spec](http://www.idpf.org/epub/30/spec/epub30-publications.html#sec-fallback-processing-flow).
-However, some devices and apps do not yet or cannot support audio/video, JavaScript, MathML or other “enhanced” elements.
-It is strongly recommended that ePubs with these elements use fallback statements to ensure that they are accessible to readers.
+The Desktop, eInk and iOS platforms support epub switch statements.
+In addition the Desktop and eInk platforms support fallback statements in the manifest.
+Further details on fallback content and stataments can be found in the [IDPF spec](http://www.idpf.org/epub/30/spec/epub30-publications.html#sec-fallback-processing-flow).
+As some devices and apps do not yet or cannot support audio/video, JavaScript, MathML or other “enhanced” elements it is recommended that ePubs with these elements use fallback statements to ensure that they are accessible to readers. ePubs that make proper use of fallback statements will be able to take advantage of future development for fallback statements on the Android and Windows 8 platforms.

 For example: